DomDomDoy/tagmania/README.md

 ```
 or

-let's say you trust the people that the spacey NER spits out , tags, and insert them into the tags, as such:
+let's say you trust the people that the spacy NER spits out , tags, and insert them into the tags, as such:

 ```
 pers =  [(u'Cory Booker', u'PERSON'),